dodona-edu/dodona-edu.github.io/en/references/tested-judge/template-description/README.md

   The first argument of the pair must be a collection datatype string, the second either one type argument, or a list of type arguments.
 - **natural_type_name**:
-  This function searches the natural name for a collectiondatatype and/or the string-datatype of TESTed for a given programming language.
+  This function searches the natural name for a collection datatype and/or the string datatype of TESTed for a given programming language.
   The input of this function is one string.
 - **statement and expression**:
-  This functions are not meant to use by the redactor of the descriptions.
+  These functions are not meant to use by the redactor of the descriptions.
   But for the sake of completeness, they are listed anyway.
-  This functions are used to convert code snippets in the mini-programming language of TESTed (see [Statements, expressions and return-raw](../dsl/#statements-expressions-and-return-raw)) to code snippets in the programming languages.
+  These functions are used to convert code snippets in the mini-programming language of TESTed (see [Statements, expressions and return-raw](../dsl/#statements-expressions-and-return-raw)) to code snippets in the programming languages.
   - **statement** must be used for all input code snippets.